 The Van SchmusWood (1967) scheme for petrographic type was modified for enstatite chondrites, establishing both a textural type reflecting peak metamorphic temperature (37), and a mineralogical type pertaining to the cooling history (αδ) (Zhang and Sears, 1996; Quirico et al., 2011).
 Under this classification scheme, Abee has high-temperature thermometers consistent with a classification of EH4γ.

 The formation of Abee began with the accretion of chondrules that were ~5.6 m.y. younger than carbonaceous chondrites (based on Mn systematics).
 It is thought that Abee experienced sulfurization of metal within the protoplanetary nebula (Lavrentjeva et al., 2006), and thereafter, the rock was transformed in a high-temperature impact event in which up to 90% of the chondrules were melted or resorbed.
-This shock produced ~100 µg/g of diamonds in Abee, likely derived from graphite.
+This shock produced diamonds in Abee in a concentration of ~100 ppm, likely derived from primary graphite.